japt-epj/HUNTeR/README.md

 The start and end time were intended to restrict participants ability to solve exercises to the provided time frame, but this feature has not yet been implemented.

 #### Execution overview
 All existing executions can be viewed from here and the corresponding qr codes can be downloaded.
+The available pdfs are intended as printouts, which can be scanned at the location where an exercise is intended to be solved.

 #### Navigate to next qr code location
-To help place the printed qr codes at their correct location, a teacher can scan the qr code to see the exercises mapped location on a map.
+To help place the printed qr codes at their correct location, a teacher can scan the qr code to navigate to the exercises intended location.

 #### Current leaderboard
 Here a teacher can view leaderboards for all executions.
-All participants names, rank and score (percentage of correctly answered questions) will be shown.
+All participants names, rank and score (percentage of correctly answered questions) are shown.

 #### Create participant
-To create a new participant, an email address, a firstname and a lastname have to be provided.
-The participants password will automatically be set to his firstname.
+To create a new participant, an email address, a first name and a last name have to be provided.
+The participants password will automatically be set to his first name.

 ### Participant
 The participant part of the HUNTeR app is designed to be used on a mobile phone with a camera.

-A participant has the following options:
+Participants take part in executions of a quiz.
+Their goal is to find exercises that they can scan with their phone and then solve.
+Participants can view a tally of their score for executions that they have participated in.

 #### Next location
 Shows the next location for each quiz the user is a participant of.
+The participant then has to find the location and solve the exercise to receive access to the next open location.

 #### Scan exercise
-After allowing the application to use the camera of the mobile device it's running on, an exercises qr code can be scanned to display the exercises content.
+After allowing the application to use the camera of the mobile device it's running on, an exercises qr code can be scanned to solve the exercise.

 #### Current leaderboard for participants
 The leaderboard shows the top three participants of each quiz.
-Additionally, the currently logged in participant will be displayed as well, if he did not rank in the top three himself.
+Additionally, the currently logged in participant will be displayed as well, if he did not rank in the top three.

 #### User settings
-A logged in user can change his or her first- and lastname.
+A logged in user can change his or her first and last name.
 The option to change ones email address or password is not yet implemented.

 # Deployment
 There is currently no completely public deployment of this application, only our internal testing environment on [the HSR server](https://sinv-56053.edu.hsr.ch/).
 However, you are free to host your own instance of HUNTeR.
 The easiest way to do so is using Docker.